By Kaitlyn Forde

 7. Sunglasses: Keep those UV rays from your eyes, cut the glare and enhance the view.
 Bring a cap too!

 8. Bear Spray: Appreciating wildlife is core to the mountain parks experience.
 But be prepared, just in case.
 Buy a canister at a local sport or hardware store, keep it handy and know how to use it.
-Tip: You can rent bear spray at Canmore’s Rebound Cycle, Totem in Jasper or Bactrax in Banff.
+Tip: You can rent bear spray at Canmore’s Rebound Cycle or Totem in Jasper.

 9. Clif and Bare Bars: Recharge with energy-packed snacks.
 Nuts, dried fruit and oats will give you fuel to keep trekking.